muralco/async-app/README.md

   req => weShouldRemoveThisFunctionEventually(req),
 );

+// Or you could potentially give a different location for the call, without
+// rewriting the request.
+app.get(
+  '/old-stuff',
+  deprecate.for('/new-stuff'),
+  req => weShouldRemoveThisFunctionEventually(req),
+);

 // Mark the endpoint as deprecated and rewrite the route so that a later
 // (correct) route picks it up (e.g. `PATCH /parties/:id`)
 app.put(  // oops, should've used PATCH 🤦